Read This First

 Prompt 4: What questions should we ask before admitting any domain to our ontology?

-The central claim is this: When considering the admission of any domain into an ontology, it’s crucial to approach the process with a rigorous and critical mindset.
+In plain terms: When considering the admission of any domain into an ontology, it’s crucial to approach the process with a rigorous and critical mindset.

 Is this domain truly necessary to explain the phenomena we’re interested in?
 Can existing domains handle the explanations with sufficient clarity?